Kigali, Kamonyi and Muhanga Districts

 Its aim is to alleviate the effects of Post Traumatic Stress Disorder (PTSD) and build resilience in people's lives, particularly for those from poor communities who do not have the resources to seek help on their own.

 The program teaches and guides the participants step by step, with each day building on what was learnt and discovered the previous day.
 Participants are given the opportunity and taught to share their stories in a safe way that does not result in re-traumatisation.

 Empower has two parts - the first section focuses on trauma and equipping the participants with skills to process their experiences and deal with the symptoms of trauma.
 Participants report being able to share their story with another person for the first time, sleeping through the night for the first time since the genocide, and healing of other trauma-related physical symptoms such as headaches and chronic pain.

 The second part teaches about forgiveness, and how forgiving is like releasing a burden that opens the way to hope and freedom.
 After Empower, participants share about the restoration of relationships between husbands and wives, parents and children and genocide victims and perpetrators.

-Leadership development ties in with Compelled By Love's model of building capacity within organisations and individuals.
-Leadership development provides sustainability to our work - as individuals, community leaders and leaders of local NGO’s are equipped to combat trauma and help members of their own communities.
+Leadership development ties in with Compelled By Love's model of building capacity within local organisations and individuals.
+Leadership development provides sustainability to our work, as individuals, community leaders and leaders of local NGO’s are equipped to combat trauma and help members of their own communities.